Northern lynx and Common lynx, European lynx

-Eurasian lynxes live in a wide range from western Europe into Russia and Central Asia.
+Eurasian lynxes live in a wide range from Western Europe to Russia and Central Asia.
 They live in temperate broadleaf boreal or mixed forests with lots of undergrowth for cover.
-These animals also inhabit the Himalayas northern slopes, the alpine tundra, mountains in the central Asian desert area, and all of the Tibetan Plateau.
-They can live in rocky areas, brushy spaces and open forests.
+These animals also inhabit the Himalayas' northern slopes, the alpine tundra, mountains in the central Asian desert area, and all of the Tibetan Plateau.
+They can live in rocky areas, brushy spaces, and open forests.

-Typically crepuscular, the Eurasian lynx is active at dawn and dusk, and will often sleep out both day and night in thickets and other places that are safe for hiding.
-These lynxes are good climbers and sometimes lie in trees and high rocks, watching for prey and ambushing them.
+Typically crepuscular or nocturnal, Eurasian lynxes are mainly active at dawn and dusk and will sleep during the day in thickets and other places that are safe for hiding.
+Although they may hunt during the day when food is scarce.
+They are good climbers and sometimes lie in trees and high rocks, watching for prey and ambushing them.
 They are solitary creatures, as are most cats, except during the breeding season.
 Males and females have overlapping territories and communicate through means of scent marks that they leave around their borders.
-Their territories vary greatly in size depending on the availability of their prey, with some being a mere 20 sq. km, others more than 400 sq. km.
-The Eurasian lynx produces an unusual variety of vocalizations throughout the breeding season; growls, grunts coughs and meow-like caterwauling.
-At other times they are very quiet, thought they will mew, growl, hiss purr and chatter at prey that is out of reach, in the manner of a domestic cat.
+Their territories vary greatly in size depending on the availability of their prey, with some being a mere 20 sq. km, and others more than 400 sq. km.
+Males tend to hunt over much larger areas than females and can travel up to 20 km (12 mi) during one night.
+Eurasian lynxes produce an unusual variety of vocalizations throughout the breeding season; growls, grunts coughs, and meow-like caterwauling.
+At other times they are very quiet, though they will mew, growl, hiss purr, and chatter at prey that is out of reach, in the manner of a domestic cat.

 Habitat loss as a result of deforestation, loss of prey due to illegal hunting, and game hunting and trapping for fur are the primary threats to this species.